 With hundreds of military museums in the UK alone, how do you know which one will best suit your interests?
-Here, MHM has picked some of the best museums and exhibitions to visit this summer, from hidden gems to long-established sites.
+Here, MHM has picked some of the best museums and exhibitions to visit, from hidden gems to long-established sites.

 Tangmere Military Aviation Museum

 The museum contains many fascinating artefacts and exhibits from this period in Tangmere’s history, including an excavated Hurricane shot down during the Battle.
 It is also home to two world record-breaking aircraft as well as other aircraft of WWII and the Cold War Era.
 Exhibits and displays recall WWI, Bomber Command, and the SOE operations carried out from Tangmere.
 Also available are simulators, including our Lightning Simulator (adults only), our Combat Simulator for the kids, and so much more!

 Events for 2014 include ‘Classic Wheels’ on 8 June (classic cars and military vehicles) and ‘Tangmere’s Tribute to The Great War – August 1914’ on 3 August.

 PILOTS OF THE CARIBBEAN: VOLUNTEERS OF AFRICAN HERITAGE IN THE ROYAL AIR FORCE

 In two World Wars black people from the Caribbean, Africa, and from Britain volunteered to serve in the Royal Air Force.
 These volunteers fought and died for the Mother Country and for freedom,and thereby helped to preserve the values and the heritage they shared with their white comrades.
 The tradition of service to the Crown continues today, and the RAF is proud to welcome new generations of black volunteers into its ranks.

 In a brand new exhibition, curated in partnership with the Black Cultural Archives, the Royal Air Force Museum will tell the inspirational story of these volunteers.